1. It has super-smart search abilities

 OS X El Capitan is available to developers today and in beta form from July.
 You can sign up for the beta here and help Apple iron out any bugs.
 Which, judging by Yosemite, there may be one or two of.

-For everyone else, it'll be available as a free upgrade this autumn.
+For everyone else, it'll be available as a free upgrade in Q3.
 Thanks, Apple.

 6. It has a silly name